lief-project/LIEF/doc/sphinx/installation.rst

 A *full* example is available in the ``examples/cmake/add_subdirectory`` directory.

 External Project
 ****************

-If you don't want to use LIEF as a submodule or upgrade to CMake 3.11, we can use `CMake External Project <https://cmake.org/cmake/help/v3.0/module/ExternalProject.html>`_ to set up a project as a `*superbuild* <https://www.kitware.com/cmake-superbuilds-git-submodules>`_:
+If you don't want to use LIEF as a submodule or upgrade to CMake 3.11, you can use `CMake External Project <https://cmake.org/cmake/help/v3.0/module/ExternalProject.html>`_ to set up your project as a `*superbuild* <https://www.kitware.com/cmake-superbuilds-git-submodules>`_:

 .. literalinclude:: ../../examples/cmake/external_project/CMakeLists.txt
    :language: cmake
    :lines: 1-41

-And now, to be integrated with our main ``HelloLIEF`` project that is located in a subdirectory and looks exactly like the ``find_package()`` example shown earlier:
+To integrate this with a main ``HelloLIEF`` project located in a subdirectory (which looks exactly like the ``find_package()`` example shown earlier):

 .. literalinclude:: ../../examples/cmake/external_project/CMakeLists.txt
    :language: cmake